mricaud/xml-prague-2018-demo_functx/README.md

   <version>1.0</version>
 </dependency>
 ```
-Will be able to access it (localy)
+Will be able to access it (localy at least, the build can also be run by jenkins to store it in a shared maven repository like Nexus or Maven Central)